 Gaming on a PC doesn’t mean you’re forced to use a keyboard.
 A Windows 10 system supports game controllers, but you’ll find most users prefer an Xbox controller since compatibility isn’t a problem.
 That said, there are still players who prefer to use a PlayStation controller over an Xbox one.

-It might be a matter of personal choice or it might just be what they have on-hand.
-Connectivity-wise, PlayStation controllers connect to a Windows 10 machine almost as easy as an Xbox controller does, but there are a few exceptions.
+It might be a matter of personal choice, or it might just be what they have on-hand.
+Connectivity-wise, PlayStation controllers connect to a Windows 10 machine almost as easily as an Xbox controller does, but there are a few exceptions.